Maksim-jmb/Teams/README.md

 revamped RR to work with mouse/modifiers in combination with addon clique....
 set each clique spell to global for it to work without clicking on a frame
-* couple small changes in RR made this agent much more reliable - have a hard time breaking it now
+* ~~couple small changes in RR made this agent much more reliable - have a hard time breaking it now
-* running thru full dungeons without getting the WoW "Error #132" from spamming RR too fast or switching layouts to and fro quickly
+* ~~running thru full dungeons without getting the WoW "Error #132" from spamming RR too fast or switching layouts to and fro quickly
-* discord chat lately mentions switching to dx12 to avoid the error....i use dx11 and it works pretty well now
+* looks like there was some update to help crashes in 6781 - i switched back to dx12 and haven't had any crashes since...
 * caveat if you end up using this with clique - start out RR with Mouse1/modifier for a few presses
 * starting out RR with Mouse2/modifier sometimes throws the window layout willy-nilly...work in progress
 example: main dps rotation i use shift+mouse1 so i usually start out with mouse1....mouse2/mod i have setup to heal specific chars